Chapter 35 BWV 58 Ach Gott, wie manches Herzeleid

 Bar 66 marks the beginning of the second half and the voices now enter virtually together, the soprano completing her two final phrases against the bass′s counterpoint which continues uninterrupted until the end of the movement.
 Thus, as in the first duet, Christ′s dominance is asserted, the Soul playing a significantly assured, but definitely secondary, role.

-The final statement of the ritornello is adorned with Christ’s final and repeated comparison of the conditions on earth and in heaven, thus ensuring that Jesus has the last ebullient words.
+The closing statement of the ritornello is not, as we would expect, played only by the band.
+It is adorned with Christ′s final and repeated comparison of the conditions on earth and in heaven, thus ensuring that Jesus has the last ebullient words.
+And encouraging these words are----be of good cheer; here sadness, but there is glory!

 It is a message Bach has contrived, through structural means, to leave ringing positively in the ears of his congregations.
-There is no place for the traditional, reflective four-part chorale.
+There is, consequently, no place for the traditional, reflective four-part chorale.